jeffscottward/JeffScottWard-5-1-2019/README.md

   - Lots of options to make life easy
   - Well accepted by community
   - Filters out file types for you
-  - Gives you callback to work with
+  - Gives you callbacks to work with
   - Testing tool plugins available for it
 - Mocha.js + Chai w/Enzyme / Cypress.io
   - Well accepted by community